2011-11-05

 A white sheet of paper, a white book, and an apple -- on a light-grey desktop.
 The paper is bright white.
 With manual "white balancing" and manual exposure compensation, this picture appears as the mind's eye saw it -- even though it was taken under an incandescent light.

-The overall whiteness of the scene fools the meter.
-Because of this, the picture was over-exposed +2 stops to compensate.
-This would be a metering problem regardless of the light, type of camera, film, etc., and is a separate issue, covered in this imageLiner article: Using an 18% Grey Card.
+The overall whiteness of the subject fools the meter.
+Because of this, over-expose the picture by +2 stops to compensate.
+Counter-intuitively, "if white go up (over expose), if black go down (under expose)".
+This is a metering problem regardless of the light, type of camera, film, etc., and is a separate issue, covered in this imageLiner article: Using an 18% Grey Card.

 Photograph "B" was taken as the camera would prefer: Auto-White Balance plus normal exposure.
-The photo is under-exposed and muddy -- and still carries a substantial red undertone.
+The photo is under-exposed and muddy -- and carries a substantial red undertone from the incadescant light.

-Compare this in Photo C, where it is still Auto-White Balance, but the exposure was increased by two stops to counter-act the camera meter's inability to handle a mostly white scene.
-Although "C" is improved, it is still nothing like the way photo should have appeared.
+Compare to Photo C, where it is still Auto-White Balance, but the exposure was increased by two stops to counter-act the camera meter's inability to handle a mostly white scene.
+Although "C" is improved, it is wrong, harboring a distinctive red undertone.

 Photograph D was taken under the worse possible conditions:

-The camera was set for a Daylight (not Auto) white balance and there was no exposure compensation to counteract the white-subject's metering error.
+The camera was set for a Daylight white-balance (not Auto) and no exposure compensation to counteract the white-subject's metering error.
 The red is overwhelming.
 I was surprised at this photo.

 Real-World White Balance

-Except for bright, sunny days, almost all photographs can benefit from White Balancing.
+Except for bright, sunny days, almost all photographs will benefit from a deliberate White Balancing.

 This is especially true if artificial lights are used.